 - meat thermometer or probe: you will want a thermometer or probe to track the internal temp of your chicken wings.

-How Long Does it Take to Smoke Wings
+How Long to Smoke Chicken Wings

 It take approximately 40 minutes to 1 hour to smoke regular-sized chicken wings at a smoking temp of 250 degrees F. – ultimate time depends upon how thick they are, wind, humidity, outdoor temp and if you have any hot spots on your smoker.